(Last updated October 11, 2017)

 In the summer of 2003, one of my close childhood friends and next door neighbor, Jeremiah Hamlett, from Phenix, Virginia, was diagnosed with terminal brain cancer.
 The night I received word of his diagnosis, I went over to the basketball court across the street from my house and Jeremiah’s and sat in my car with a green notebook pressed against the steering wheel of my car, and began writing.
 This is the story of our childhood.
 This is the story of life and friendship in the face of cancer.

-Bookmark this page to follow along as it is being written and revised.
+Bookmark this page to follow along to When the Lights Go Out at 10:16 as it is being written and revised.

 If you enjoy what you read, consider a charitable contribution on the SVCC Foundation‘s website and help me raise $10,000 to make the Jeremiah Hamlett Memorial Scholarship Fund perpetual for years to come.
 Your donation is secure.
 Learn more about how this story will fund the scholarship fund at this link.

 To ensure your donation goes to Jeremiah’s scholarship fund, you’ll need to type “Memo: Jeremiah Hamlett Memorial Scholarship Fund” where it says “Add special instructions to the seller.”